 I started drinking tea in 2008 having put off the habit for some time (23 solid years, to be exact).
 Being a young one, I was more interested in partying and living a hedonistic lifestyle than sipping at a cup of hot water with leaves in it.
 Of what possible interest could that be?

 I was also keen to veer well clear of the, seemingly, internationally recognised image of Brits sitting about sipping at tea, wearing monocles, and speaking in posh accents.
 Life in England isn’t like that.
-For a start, most people in England now prefer coffee – with our hectic lifestyles, and relentlessly busy jobs, millions are aided along by downing stimulants such as harsh granule coffee, Red Bull, or those awful Monster drinks which contain about a litre of fizzy stuff.
+For a start, most people in England now prefer coffee – with our hectic lifestyles, and relentlessly busy jobs, millions aid themselves by downing stimulants such as harsh granule coffee, Red Bull, or those awful Monster drinks which contain about a litre of fizzy stuff.
 It’s a societal shift, as sitting about having a leisurely cup of tea is, for a start, not feasible for many people, nor is it as desirable, or trendy, as downing a concoction from Starbucks.

 I’m not a coffee drinker.
 I don’t mind the stuff – it’s fine in moderation – but I couldn’t make it part of my daily routine.
 A bitter war may one day develop between coffee and tea drinkers but, for now, there’s casual indifference between the two sides peppered with the occasional caustic remark.
 In advance of this, almost a decade into my tea drinking career, I’m here to bring to your attention the ancient art of tea consumption (whether you like it or not)!

 This leads us to Kakuzō Okakura (1863-1913), who penned the Book of Tea for confused Westerners who fail to understand why those in the East take tea drinking so seriously.
 The result is a brilliant essay – a classic work of literature and an impassioned cry for moments of calm in an otherwise hectic world.